korupso/OVinder/documents/sleep-reports.md

 > ## 24.07.2020
 > ### 3/5
 > It was not very easy to wake up today, but it was not particularily hard.
 > I might change my alarm tone again.

+> ## 27.07.2020
+> ### 5/5
+> Despite not feeling well yesterday, I fell asleep quite quickly.
+> I also did not really have any problems waking up today.
+> I even went to the trainstation a little too early, but that's not really an issue I guess.